CatCod6r/rust-rat/README.md

 RataTUI cli interface 🔴

-Note: Feature set may expand as the project evolves.
+> **Note**: Feature set may expand as the project evolves.
 Check the source code for the latest commands supported.

 # Architecture